markraemer/ou-secprv/index.md

 permalink: /
 ---

-This is the website for the University of Oxford Security Reading Group.
+This is the website for the University of Oxford ***Security and Privacy Reading Group*** (previously Security Reading Group).
 Here you will find contact information for how to join the mailing list, meeting information, and a list of the papers we have read and discussed historically.

 ### Further Information
 We typically meet on Fridays at 3pm, in Robert Hooke Building (RHB), Room 114.
 Access is from the Computer Science entrance just off Parks Road, next to the Museum of Natural History.
-To be added to the mailing list, please email [Martin Dehnel-Wild](mailto:martin.dehnel-wild@cs.ox.ac.uk).
+To be added to the mailing list, please email [Martin Kraemer](mailto:martin.kraemer@cs.ox.ac.uk).
 Upcoming meetings are normally listed after the weekly email has gone out on the [Cyber Security Calendar](https://www.google.com/calendar/embed?src=fg56lmvbg5cd7dne58gssm9ido%40group.calendar.google.com&ctz=Europe/London).

 ## Archive of Papers
 Please see the following list for papers we have read in recent weeks, in reverse chronological order.
 Please note:

 * Links will be to open-access PDFs/pre-prints *where possible*, but unfortunately these are not always available.
 I have tried to include multiple links to both open-access and paywall (e.g. ACM, Springer Link, IEEE) for each in case of dead links, and for ease of citation.
 * The initial date is the date of the reading group, not the publication of the paper.
 * New papers will be added when I remember.
 [Email me](mailto:martin.dehnel-wild@cs.ox.ac.uk?subject=Martin you've forgotten to update the Reading Group Website) if I forget. :-)
 * Where the publication venue says 'Discussion', this was a discussion-group meeting (included for completeness), rather than a reading group.

 #### 2018: